alex-bellon/wikipedia/README.md

 [Chicken gun](https://en.wikipedia.org/wiki/Chicken_gun) - a large-diameter, compressed-air cannon used to fire dead chickens at aircraft components in order to simulate high-speed bird strikes during the aircraft's flight.

 [Czech Hedgehog](https://en.wikipedia.org/wiki/Czech_hedgehog) - The Czech hedgehog is a static anti-tank obstacle defense made of metal angle beams or I-beams (that is, lengths with an L- or I-shaped cross section).

+[Donkey vote](https://en.wikipedia.org/wiki/Donkey_vote) - a ballot cast in an election that uses a preference voting system, where a voter is permitted or required to rank candidates on the ballot paper, and ranks them based on the order they appear on the ballot paper.

 [Dual-tone multi-frequency signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) - a telecommunication signaling system using the voice-frequency band over telephone lines between telephone equipment and other communications devices and switching centers.